gregkim-aetna/documentdb-test/README.md

 npm start
 ```

-Hit CTRL-C to stop the application.
+Hit CTRL-C to stop the application and see the termination example.

 ## Additional Information